 A buy one, get one free promo has convinced you to buy two containers of sour cream.
 Little do you realize that these are only capable of lasting for a week or so.
 You were hoping that the amount of sour cream that you bought would be able to stretch out until the end of the month, so would it be possible to save them in the freezer?

 It is disappointing knowing that you can only have your groceries fresh for a short amount of time, so being able to freeze them would not only save you money from purchasing more, but also help you save time you might spend going on extra trips to the store.

-Sour cream can actually be frozen, although many don’t agree with its texture afterwards.
+Sour cream can be frozen, although it will change its texture after being thawed.
+Many don’t like the texture of sour cream after it has thawed.
 However, the extra time that it can last in your freezer is worth the extra steps necessary for maintaining the frozen sour cream.

 Can You Freeze Sour Cream?

 Sour cream can be preserved by means of freezing, but before doing this, one should be aware of the change in texture from smooth to clump.